Bravcoveoko/2DO_Projekt/README.md

 <strong>Do not forget edit ```config.php``` file </strong>

-When all tables are created you can use following command in your terminal to seeds tables with test data: <br>
+When all tables are created you can use following command in your terminal to seed tables with test data: <br>
 ```php Seeds\run.php```.
 <br>
 <br>